airbytehq/glossary/content/term/storage layer.md

 ---
-title: "What is a Storage Layer"
+title: "What is a Storage Layer?"
 tags:
 - data engineering
 aliases: